 - Make Culture Fit a Part of Your Assessment Process

 Some sales leaders assume that because a candidate’s assessment indicates they have the required skills, their success is guaranteed.
-However, many assessments don’t test for culture fit, which can be a determining factor of performance.
+However, many assessments don’t test for culture fit, which can be a determining factor of sales performance.
 For example, the same sales position may be open at two companies within an industry.
 A salesperson with the required skills may succeed at one company but not the other due to the difference in culture.
 Therefore, if culture fit is not part of a company’s hiring assessments, the organization will only get a partial picture of whether a sales candidate can succeed.

 - Assess the Brand Ambassador Prowess of Sellers

-Seller assessments tend to focus on core selling competencies—often at the expense of other talents salespeople bring to the table.
+Talent assessments tend to focus on core selling competencies—often at the expense of other talents salespeople bring to the table.
 For example, some sellers are exceptional brand ambassadors whose actions go beyond the time they spend selling products or services:

 - they go the extra mile to negotiate client case studies